redfish4ktc/maven-soapui-extension-plugin/README.md

 Supported java and maven versions
 ============
   * maven 2.2.1, 3.0.x (tested with 3.0.4 and 3.0.5), 3.1.x (tested with 3.1.0 and 3.1.1) and 3.2.1
-  * java 6 and 7 (soapui needs java 6+ starting from 4.0.0), java 8 experimental support
+  * java 6 and 7 (soapui needs java 6+ starting from 4.0.0), java 8 experimental support (SoapUI should officially support Java 8 in 5.1.x version)